-A super hearty gluten-free and vegan polenta recipe with creamy polenta topped with earthy fall flavors – meaty shiitake mushrooms, soft and sweet butternut squash and crunchy toasted pumpkin seeds.
+A super hearty gluten-free and vegan creamy polenta recipe with creamy polenta topped with earthy fall flavors – meaty shiitake mushrooms, soft and sweet butternut squash and crunchy toasted pumpkin seeds.

 Creamy polenta.
 Love it or hate it?
 Or maybe you’ve never even tried it.